Archives Leadership Institute

 - Where do you expect to hold the Institute?
 Where will participants stay and eat during the course of the Institute?
 What fees do you expect to charge?
 How many and what form of scholarships will you offer?
 Explain how the selected location(s) will increase the effectiveness of the experience for participants.
 Refer to results from relevant studies and comparable institutes in describing the cost-model for the Institute.
 If available, include descriptions of the facilities and their costs in your supplementary materials.

-- What evaluation methods will you use to assess the effectiveness of the Institute, including the participants' experience, faculty, facilities, and curriculum and teaching methodologies?
-The Commission plans to fund the recipient for at least two Institutes starting in 2013, but expects the successful applicants to revise the structure of the Institute if necessary in response to feedback after each Institute.
+- What evaluation methods will you use to assess the effectiveness of the Institute, including the participants' experiences, faculty, facilities, and curriculum and teaching methodologies?
+The Commission plans to fund the recipient for at least two Institutes starting in 2019, but expects the successful applicants to revise the structure of the Institute as necessary in response to feedback after each Institute.

 - List four to six quantifiable performance objectives that will allow you and the Commission to evaluate the project following the submission of the final report.